Canada's Trudeau says more gun control needed after Toronto area shootings

 Last year, Scheer promised to put more police officers on the streets, crack down on gangs, and develop tougher background checks for new gun owners and better information-sharing to track guns used in crimes.

-Trudeau’s comments marked the start of what is expected to be a full week of campaign announcements by all five political parties in an election where polls show the Liberals are facing a tight reelection battle.
+Trudeau’s remarks came at the start of what is expected to be a full week of campaign announcements by all five national political parties in an election where polls show the Liberals face a tight re-election battle.

-Trudeau, who first came to power in 2015, also promised in his comments that a re-elected Liberal government would create up to 250,000 more spaces for before- and after-school childcare while reducing parents’ fees by 10%.
+Trudeau, who first came to power in 2015, also promised in his comments that he would create up to 250,000 more spaces for before- and after-school childcare while reducing parents’ fees by 10% if he wins.

-On Sunday, the Conservatives, who plan to focus their campaign on the economy and affordability, promised Canadians a “universal” tax cut.
+Meanwhile, on Sunday, the Conservatives, who plan to focus their campaign on the economy and affordability, promised Canadians a “universal” tax cut.
 The tax rate for those with an annual income under C$47,630 ($35,958) would be progressively reduced to 13.75% from 15%.

 Such a tax cut would cost more than C$7 billion per year starting in 2028, according to estimates from the Parliamentary Budget Officer.

+In a blow to the Conservatives, the union representing Ontario’s education workers, including custodians and education assistants, said on Monday members had voted 93% in favor of job action as soon as Sept.
+30 following recent budget cuts by Premier Doug Ford’s conservative government.

+Meanwhile, organizers said on Monday that Canada’s Maxime Bernier, leader of the right-wing Peoples Party of Canada, will participate in two official debates next month after initially being told he was not invited.

-Additional reporting by Steve Scherer and David Ljunggren in Ottawa, editing by Steve Scherer and Bill Berkrot
+Additional reporting by Steve Scherer and David Ljunggren in Ottawa, editing by Steve Scherer, Bill Berkrot and Tom Brown